Car Insurance Billing and Payment: How It Works and Your Options

 Pincher's Pro Tip

-Stack your discounts: If paying in full isn't an option, enroll in autopay via EFT to reduce installment fees and earn an autopay discount.
+Stack your discounts: If paying in full isn't an option, enroll in autopay via EFT to reduce installment fees and earn an autopay discount (up to 15% at some carriers).
 Then shop for a new policy at renewal time to make sure you're still getting the best rate.
+Check out car insurance cost per year vs. per month to see exactly how much the difference adds up over time.

 Compare Car Insurance Rates in Ohio